ICLG - Patent Laws and Regulations - Russia 2022

 - 1.26 What other form of relief can be obtained for patent infringement?
 Would the tribunal consider granting cross-border relief?

-- In addition to monetary, the claimant can also seek non-monetary relief, namely recognition of its rights, discontinuation of infringing activity, seizure of infringing materials, and publication of the court decision.
+- In addition to monetary relief, the claimant can also seek non-monetary relief, namely: recognition of its rights; discontinuation of infringing activity; seizure of infringing materials; and publication of the court decision.
 The courts do not grant cross-border relief.

 - 1.27 How common is settlement of infringement proceedings prior to trial?

-- At least a half of all patent infringement disputes are settled during the pre-trial stage.
+- At least half of all patent infringement disputes are settled during the pre-trial stage.